Beginner Cat Photo Skills

 Tabby walking on a wooden fence

-This set of images are from an evening walk in the garden earlier this week.
+This set of images are from an evening walk in the garden.
 I went to check the progress of the trees we have planted.
 The weather has been chilly so I took a quick look to check for frost damage and any new growth on our Cherry tree (planted a couple of months ago).

 Tabby walking on a wooden fence